The Directed Grid Theorem: From Fences to Cylindrical Grids

+Finally, we require that $p_6$ is large enough so that we can apply Lemma~\ref{lem:R-avoids-sub-fence} to $\FFF$ and $\FFF^f$ to get a cylindrical grid of order $p$ as required. \end{proof}

 We now prove the result mentioned above that if we have a fence with a bottom-up linkage avoiding the vertical paths then we also have a cylindrical grid of large order as a butterfly minor.
-The proof is almost identical, but considerably simpler, than the proof of the previous lemma and we therefore refrain from repeating it here.
+Towards this aim, observe that if $(\PPP, \QQQ)$ is a $(p, q+1)$-fence, with $\PPP := (P^1_1, P^2_1, \dots, P^1_p, P^2_p)$ ordered from top to bottom and $\QQQ := (Q_1, \dots, Q_{q+1})$ ordered from left to right, then for each $1 \leq i \leq p$ the path $Q_{q+1}$ contains an edge from the last vertex of $P^1_i$ to the start vertex of $P^2_i$.
+I.e. $(\PPP, \QQQ)$ contains a $(p, q)$-pseudo-fence as subgraph.
+The next lemma therefore follows immediately from the previous lemma.

 \begin{lemma} \showlabel{ll2} For every $p\geq 1$ there is an integer $t'$ such that if $G$ is a digraph containing a $(t, t)$-fence $W = (\PPP, \QQQ)$, for some $t\geq 3\cdot t'$, and a linkage $\RRR$ of order $t'$ from bottom of $W$ to top of $W$ such that no path in $\RRR$ contains any vertex of $V(\QQQ)$, then $G$ contains a cylindrical grid of order $p$ as a butterfly minor. \end{lemma}